nxrighthere/ENet-CSharp/README.md

 `Host.Connect(Address address, int channelLimit, uint data)` initiates a connection to a foreign host.
 Returns a peer representing the foreign host on success or `null` on failure.
 The peer returned will not have completed the connection until `Host.Service` notifies of an `EventType.Connect` event for the peer.

 `Host.Service(int timeout, out Event @event)` waits for events on the host specified and shuttles packets between the host and its peers.
 ENet uses a polled event model to notify the programmer of significant events.
 ENet hosts are polled for events with this function, where an optional timeout value in milliseconds may be specified to control how long ENet will poll.
 If a timeout of 0 is specified, this function will return immediately if there are no events to dispatch.
 Otherwise, it will return 1 if an event was dispatched within the specified timeout.
 This function should be regularly called to ensure packets are sent and received.
-The timeout parameter set to 0 means non-blocking execution which required for cases where the function is called in a game loop.
+The timeout parameter set to 0 means non-blocking which required for cases where the function is called in a game loop.

 `Host.SetBandwidthLimit(uint incomingBandwidth, uint outgoingBandwidth)` adjusts the bandwidth limits of a host in bytes per second.